 SEMI GEM300 Standards Overview

-SECS/GEM was the beginning, enabling IC makers to communicate and control wafer fabrication equipment.
+SECS/GEM was the initial approach for enabling IC makers to communicate and control wafer fabrication equipment.
 The introduction of 300mm wafers, with the attending demand for solutions that enabled far greater automation, created a whole new set of challenges.
 The GEM300 standards were developed by SEMI to solve these challenges.
-Cimetrix supports this industry initiative by developing and marketing software, services, and support for SECS/GEM, GEM300, EDA (Interface A), and PV2 (PVECI) standards.
-Cimetrix is an active SEMI member and we hold two co-chair positions in SEMI committees for continuous standards development and evolution, including the North American GEM300 Task Force.
-We are also involved with the SEMI PV Group, and we participate in various International SEMATECH Manufacturing Initiative (ISMI) programs.

 Why did SEMI extend the SECS/GEM standard to GEM300?

-Prior to the development of 300mm wafers, IC manufacturers required equipment suppliers to support only the SECS-II/GEM SEMI standards — SECS-II messaging (E5), GEM (E30), and either the HSMS (E37) or RS-232 (E4) transport protocol standard — with basic features for controlling and monitoring the equipment.
-With the move to larger and heavier 300mm wafer sizes and plans to maximize production throughput through automation, semiconductor factories required automated material delivery to and from each unit of equipment, along with remote equipment configuration and control.
-In order to achieve this, additional communication standards were required to manage the material delivery, configure the equipment processing, and track the material.
+Prior to the development of 300mm wafers, IC manufacturers required equipment suppliers to support only the SECS-II/GEM SEMI standards with basic features for controlling and monitoring the equipment.
+This included SECS-II messaging (E5), GEM (E30), and either the HSMS (E37) or RS-232 (E4) transport protocol standard.
+With the move to larger and heavier 300mm wafer sizes and plans to maximize production throughput via automation, semiconductor factories required automated material delivery to and from each unit of equipment.
+They also required remote equipment configuration and control.
+In order to achieve this, additional communication standards were created to manage the material delivery, configure the equipment processing, and track the material.

-Today, IC makers require production equipment to comply with the SEMI GEM300 standards, including at least SEMI standards.
+Today, IC makers require production equipment to comply with the SEMI GEM300 standards, including at least the following SEMI standards: